donoso-eth/fluidum/README.md

 # Fluidum

-Fluidum, a Dapp Hackaton project which aims to create the right tool to engage mass adoption of money streaming by proving user the ability to stream money to phone numbers
+Fluidum, a Dapp Hackaton project which aims to create the right tool to engage mass adoption of money streaming by providing users the ability to stream money to phone numbers

 ## Major building blocks and challenges